U-shape Transformer for Underwater Image Enhancement: Experiments

 \subsection{Ablation Study}

-To prove the effectiveness of each component, we conduct a series of ablation studies on the Test-L504 and Test-U90.
-Four factors are considered including the CMSFFT, the SGFMT, the multi-scale gradient flow mechanism (MSG) and the multi-color space loss function (MCSL).
+To prove the effectiveness of each component, we conduct a series of ablation studies on the Test-L400 and Test-U90.
+Four factors are considered including the CMSFFT, the SGFMT, the multi-scale gradient flow mechanism (MSG), and the multi-color space loss function (MCSL).

-Experiments are all trained by Train-L. Statistical results are shown in Tab. \ref{Tab:4}, in which baseline model (BL) refers to \cite{isola2017image}, full models is the complete U-shape Transformer.
-In Tab. \ref{Tab:4}, our full model achieves the best quantitative performance on the two testing dataset, which reflects the effectiveness of the combination of CMSFFT, SGFMT, MSG and MCSL modules.
-Compared with the BL model, BL+CMSFFT, BL+SGMFT, BL+MSG and BL+MCSL have achieved better results, which proves the effectiveness of each module.
+Experiments are all trained by Train-L. Statistical results are shown in Tab. \ref{Tab:6}, in which baseline model (BL) refers to \cite{isola2017image}, full models is the complete U-shape Transformer.
+In Tab. \ref{Tab:6}, our full model achieves the best quantitative performance on the two testing dataset, which reflects the effectiveness of the combination of CMSFFT, SGFMT, MSG, and MCSL modules.
+As in Fig .\ref{figure:ablation}, the enhancement result of the full model has the highest PSNR and best visual quality.
+The results of BL+MSG have less noise and artifacts than the BL module because the MSG mechanism helps to reconstruct local details.
+Thanks to the multi-color space loss function, the overall color of BL+MCSL's result is close to the reference image.
+The unevenly distributed visualization and artifacts in local areas of BL+MCSL are due to the lack of efficient attention guidance.
+Although the enhanced results of BL+CMSFFT and BL+SGFMT are evenly distributed, the overall color is not accurate.
+The investigated four modules have their particular functionality in the enhancement process, which integration could improve the overall performance of our network.